 In 1607, the first English colonists arrived in Virginia.
 They could have settled at the mouth of the Chesapeake Bay, at modern-day Norfolk and Virginia Beach.
 However, their instructions were to find a spot far enough upstream to provide warning if Spanish, French, Dutch, or others chose to attack the new settlement.

 Rather than turn north after entering the Chesapeake Bay, Christopher Newport continued to sail west and followed the large James River upstream.
-He explored all the way to the falls where Richmond is now located, before the colonists determined to settle on Jamestown Island.
+He explored all the way to the Fall Line, where Richmond is now located, before the colonists determined to settle on Jamestown Island.
 As a result of that decision, English settlement in the colony of Virginia grew outward from Jamestown, up the James River to the Fall Line and down the river to the Chesapeake Bay.
 Significant settlement on other Tidewater rivers occurred only after the colonial population growth exceeded the supply of unappropriated land along the James River.

 The early colonists stuck close to Jamestown for convenience.
 As the population grew, new communities were developed at places along the James.
 The first General Assembly, held in 1619, included delegates from 10 "plantations" - and all were on the James River (James City, Charles City, City of Henricus, Kiccowtan, Brandon, Smythe's Hundred, Martin's Hundred, Argall's Gift, Flowerdieu Hundred, Captain Lawne's plantation, and Captaine Warde's plantation).1